 Socio-Economic Insights

-In Maraenui, you'll notice a mix of income levels and employment opportunities that reflect the area's socio-economic challenges.
+In Maraenui, you’ll observe a range of income levels and employment scenarios that highlight the suburb’s socio-economic challenges.
+These issues shape the daily lives of many residents in this part of Napier.

 Income Levels and Employment